-The fact is that despite the multitude of medications provided for migraine patients, there isn’t a real migraine treatment that corrects the condition.
-Of course, there is still much disagreement over what causes migraines.
+The fact is that despite the multitude of medications for patients, there isn’t a real migraine treatment that corrects the condition.
+Of course, there is still much disagreement over what causes the neurological condition.
 Thus, drug companies have little to go on other than treating symptoms.
 Are they getting any closer to the cure 38 million Americans are waiting for?
 Is there a non-drug therapy that produces positive results?
 Read on to learn more about the future of migraine care.

 New Drugs Target Frequency of Migraines

-- Eptinezumab – This drug has started phase 3 trials and is intended to be taken once every 3 months.
+- Eptinezumab – This drug is on phase 3 trials and intake should be once every 3 months.

 - Erenumab – This medication is the furthest along.
 The manufacturer has already filed an application with the FDA.
 According to studies, the drug reduced the number of days a person suffers from migraines by 6.6. per month (which was only 2.4 days better than the placebo).